Earth Activist Training (Full PDC)

 Shared rooms or family rooms in the two lodges of the Grain&Sens ecovillage is the recommended option.
 Camping tents and van are also possible at a lower cost.
 The costs for food and accommodation charged by the hosts are as follows:

-For a stay of 13 nights and 14 days…
+For a stay of 13 days and nights…

 • Accommodation: 300€ in shared (or family) rooms // 150€ on site camping